Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-discord-auto-threading-system.md

   - discord
 ---

-In case you missed it, I launched a discord server for technical writers: [Technical Types Community](https://discord.gg/bfnmNMCTSJ).
+If you missed it, I launched a discord server for technical writers: [Technical Types Community](https://discord.gg/bfnmNMCTSJ).

 The idea of this server is to create a dedicated space for technical writers, where we can collaborate, share ideas and ask questions.

-This is an open-sourced free for all and welcoming community.
+This is an open-source, free and welcoming community.

 I introduced a channel to get feedback on your work with this community.
 However, the realization quickly was that feedback gets buried if there are a lot of comments.